Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 Even though these are the main five zones that doesn’t mean there aren’t more neighborhoods and it certainly doesn’t mean you can’t stay somewhere else.
 It just means the geographical location of those five hotel zones are the ideal areas for tourists visiting Puerto Vallarta.

-Now, that you know the particulars and layout, let’s talk about the best area to stay in Puerto Vallarta starting with neighborhoods north to south.
+Now, that you know the particulars and layout of this area of Mexico (link to Google Map) of this area of Mexico, let’s talk about the best area to stay in Puerto Vallarta starting with neighborhoods north to south.

-Best Area to Stay in Puerto Vallarta – The Marina Zone
+The Marina Zone: Where to Stay in Puerto Vallarta

-The hotels around the airport and on the more commercial northeastern side of Highway 200 – the main travel route through town – are mostly chain hotels and auto hotels – designed more for business travelers or for those attending a conference.
+The airport side, or the northeastern side of Highway 200, the main travel route through town, is more commercial and includes mostly chain hotels and auto hotels designed for overnights, business travelers or for those attending a conference.

-For me, the disadvantage of this neighborhood is unless you stay at one of the resorts on the beach, there’s not much public beach access and it’s not really within walking distance of the malecĂ³n.
+For me, the only disadvantage of this Puerto Vallarta neighborhood, as someone who enjoys the ocean, is unless you stay at one of the beachfront resorts, there’s not much public access to the beaches.
+Another downside is it’s not really within walking distance of the malecón either.

 Residential street in the Marina Vallarta area of Puerto Vallarta.